-This core indicator evaluates the state of the environment using the concentration of the radioactive isotope cesium-137 (Cs) in herring, flatfish and surface waters.
-Good status is achieved when concentrations reach levels measured before the Chernobyl accident in 1986 when the biota of the Baltic Sea received the most significant contribution to their level of artificial radionuclides, predominantly in the form of Cs.
+This core indicator evaluates the state of the environment using the concentration of the radioactive isotope cesium-137 (137 Cs) in herring, flatfish (flounder) and surface waters.
+Good status is achieved when concentrations reach levels representative of those measured before the Chernobyl accident in 1986, the point at which the biota of the Baltic Sea received the most significant contribution to their level of artificial radionuclides, predominantly in the form of 137 Cs.